remisalmon/dotfiles/README.md

 # dotfiles.fish

-A [fish](https://fishshell.com) script to backup/restore my dotfiles.
+A [fish](https://fishshell.com) script to backup and restore dotfiles with git.

+Tested with fish 3.1.0.

 Do not try this at home.